All Episodes

 That cat is alive.

-We're gonna keep her that way.
+We're going to keep her that way.

-In your mind she's alive.
+In your mind, she's alive.

 Would you say early voting through the machines?